 This two-step proposal is designed to establish an EIM governance structure that can evolve and mature in tandem with the evolution of the EIM, meeting both immediate and longer-term governance needs.
 To that end, Section 3 of this paper discusses a set of guiding objectives that were used in developing this proposal and that the ISO believes should be central to the governance proposal that is ultimately implemented.

 1.2.
-Revisions from the Initial Governance Proposal
+Modifications from the Revised Governance Proposal

-The revised governance proposal includes the following primary changes and clarifications to the initial governance proposal:
+The final draft governance proposal includes the following primary changes and clarifications to the revised governance proposal: